 “Salaried employees are often expected to work a reasonable amount of overtime, but one top lawyer says HR should be careful of pushing staff too far.”

 Employment agreements for salaried staff often state that a reasonable amount of overtime may be required – but just how much is too much?
-Here, a leading industry lawyer offers her insight.
+Here, a leading industry lawyer, Laura Scampion, a partner at DLA Piper, offers her insight.